Women of Color in the Academy Project

 Shirley Verrett Award

-The Shirley Verrett Award was created in 2012 by the Office of the Senior Vice Provost in honor of the late Shirley Verrett, a teacher who “would have walked the world over for her students.”
-Ms. Verrett was a James Earl Jones Distinguished University Professor of Voice at the School of Music, Theatre & Dance, as well as an internationally acclaimed opera singer who was one of the pioneering leaders in the generation of black opera singers.
-Ms. Verrett performed over 40 roles all over the world during the course of her illustrious four-decade career.
+This award honors the late Shirley Verrett, a U-M Professor who “would have walked the world over for her students.”
+Ms. Verrett was a James Earl Jones Distinguished University Professor of Voice at the School of Music, Theatre & Dance and an internationally acclaimed opera singer with over 40 roles during the course of her illustrious four-decade career.
+She was one of the pioneering leaders in the generation of Black opera singers and her legacy continues to pave the way for female artists from diverse backgrounds.

-This award recognizes a faculty member whose work – teaching, performance, scholarship, or service –supports the success of female students or faculty in the arts who come from diverse cultural and racial backgrounds.
-Please note: “Arts” are broadly defined to include literary, visual, and performance arts (for example, poetry, photography, painting, dance, films).
+The Award recognizes a faculty member whose work–teaching, performance, scholarship or service–supports the success of female artists from diverse cultural and racial backgrounds.
+The nominee must be within the “Art” field as broadly defined to include literary, visual, and performance arts (e.g. poetry, photography, painting, dance, theatre).

 2011-2012: Professor Glenda Dickerson, Department of Theatre and Drama, School of Music, Theatre and Dance

 General Programs and Policies